-PLAN 18: BIODIVERSITY - GREAT CRESTED NEWTS PLAN

-The University will prioritise the following habitats from the Local Biodiversity Action Plan

-- @ Built Environment (revision in progress 2021)

-- @ Field Margins (updated November2021)

-- @ Hedgerows (updated November 2021)

-- @ Lakes and Reservoirs (updated 2021)

-- @ Ponds (revised March 2022)

-- @ Reed beds (updated March 2022)

-- @ Rivers and Streams (updated February 2018)

-- @ Roadside Verges (updated August 2021)

-- @ Traditional Orchards (updated November 2021)

-- @ Woodland (updated November 2021)

-The University will prioritise the following species from the Local Biodiversity Action Plan

-- @ Barn owl (updated April 2022)

-- @ Bats (revised March 2022)

-- @ Farmland Birds (updated August 2021)

-- @ Great Crested Newt (revised March 2022)

-- @ Hedgehog (updated 2021)

-- @ Rare Bumblebees (updated December 2021)

-- @ Song Thrush (updated 2021)
+@ Song Thrush (updated 2021)

-- @ Scarce Arable Plants (updated December 2021)

-- @ Water Vole (updated December 2021)
+- @ Scarce Arable Plants (updated December 2021) - @ Water Vole (updated December 2021)

-Approach to delivery of Biodiversity Net Gain

-The University is in a unique position in that they have extensive landholdings making up the wider campus as included within the SPD boundary.
-It is therefore appropriate that a hierarchy approach is created in this SPD to manage the appropriate delivery of Biodiversity Net Gain.

-The approach is set out below:

-- Utilisation of enhancements already banked subject to satisfactory justification that such enhancement have not been double counted - 2.
-Provision of mitigation to achieve 10% net gain within the application site - If (1) and (2) are not possible, or can only be partly achieved, provision of mitigation to achieve 10% net gain within the administrative area in which the application is located - 4.
-If (1), (2) and (3) are not possible, provision of mitigation to achieve 10% net gain elsewhere within the SPD boundary - 5.
-If no suitable land is available within the SPD boundary, provision of mitigation will be made on other University landholdings. - Off site mitigation by way of financial contributions to BNG initiatives locally within the administrative areas of Coventry City Council or Warwick District Council (to be agreed by both local authorities).
+Utilisation of enhancements already banked subject to satisfactory justification that such enhancement have not been double counted

+Provision of mitigation to achieve 10% net gain within the application site

+If (1) is not possible, or can only be partly achieved, provision of mitigation to achieve 10% net gain within the administrative area in which the application is located

+If (1) and (2) are not possible, provision of mitigation to achieve 10% net gain elsewhere within the SPD boundary

+If no suitable land is available within the SPD boundary, provision of mitigation will be made on other University landholdings.

+Off site mitigation by way of financial contributions to BNG initiatives locally within the administrative areas of Coventry City Council or Warwick District Council (to be agreed by both local authorities).
-Future Campus Ecology and Biodiversity Enhancements